By Molly Patrick

-Last week I talked about how Asian people love “Soup with Things”.
 This week I’m going in a different direction and pulling a super white person move by giving you the ultimate blended soup recipe (white people love blended soup.
 It’s just a fact).
+Here’s an insanely good carrot ginger soup.

 You know the restaurant, the one where $75 gets you one asparagus, one arugula stem and a streak of something across your plate.
 The one where some of the wines on the menu are more expensive than your car.

-Your waiter’s name is Gregoire and he looks like he’s been squeezing in a fart throughout your entire dining experience.
+Your waiter’s name is Gregoire and he looks like he’s been holding in a fart throughout your entire dining experience.

 You leave the restaurant and immediately go to the burrito place around the corner and devour two tacos because your $300 dinner left you starving.
 You proceed to go home, have cereal for dessert and watch back to back episodes of 30 Rock.

-I suggest skipping all the fuss, make this soup recipe and swoon over it in the comfort of your cozy house.
+I suggest skipping all the fuss, making this soup recipe and swooning over it in the comfort of your cozy house.

 - Heat a large pot over medium heat for about a minute until it's warm.